AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ![dataflows-list](../../images/tutorials/monitor/dataflows-list.png)

 The sorting panel appears.
 Select the source you wish to access from the scroll menu and select the dataflow from the list on the right.
-You can also select the secondary control to bring up more options available for your selected dataflow.
+You can also select the ellipses (`...`) button to bring up more available options for your selected dataflow.

 ![sort-dataflows](../../images/tutorials/monitor/dataflows-sort.png)